4. An illustrative application

 }//if

-// the entered data is correct
+// the data entered is correct

-if(! $dSession['limits']){
+if(! $dSession['limites']){

 // the data is not in the session

-// retrieve it from the data source
+// we retrieve them from the data source

-// prepare the error page
+// preparing the error page

 return;